ABOUT OSTEOPATHY: A WHOLE BODY APPROACH

 OSTEOPATHY FOR BACK PAIN

 Often back pain resolves quickly by itself, but if it persists for more than a few days, an osteopath may be able to help you.
 Our spines are surprisingly strong and difficult to damage, and usually it is the surrounding ligaments and muscles that can cause pain and discomfort.
 Our Osteopaths are highly trained professionals who are skilled in diagnosing problems, including those that may require further investigation.
 Back pain is not normally caused by anything serious , though it is natural to worry about what might be causing your symptoms.
-Mark, Cari, Andrew and Arwel will always carry out a careful and thorough examination to check for more serious diagnoses.
+Mark, Cari, Gabriel, Lauren, Arwel & Will always carry out a careful and thorough examination to check for more serious diagnoses.
 Treatment varies depending on your age, fitness and diagnosis, but often focuses on releasing tension, stretching muscles and mobilising joints-all which may help relieve your pain.
 Our osteopaths will also give advice on what you can do to help manage your pain and how to keep active through and beyond your recovery.

 OSTEOPATHY IN SPORT AND PERFORMANCE